 Don't miss out on an incredible 360º view covering a large part of the city of São Paulo from MAC, which faces Ibirapuera Park

 The Liberdade neighbourhood is the Japanese area.
 It's where every weekend takes place the Art, Craft and Culture Fair.
-Neighbourhood lighting poles catch tourists’ attention and characterise the region for thier beautiful Japanese-style lamps
+Neighbourhood lighting poles catch tourists’ attention and characterise the region for their beautiful Japanese-style lamps

-Visit the Sé Cathedral which was inspired by medieval European churches.
+Visit the Sé Cathedral, which was inspired by medieval European churches.
 The imposing construction marks the centre of São Paulo (the ground zero of the city is at Sé Square), a very busy area

 Historic São Paulo founding site and museum of the city.
 With the intention to teach and catechise the natives, the Jesuits built the first school and began what 4 centuries later would become the largest city in the Southern Hemisphere